ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 You'll find responders and their parameters in buffy docs.
 You can also check out the [readthedocs website of rOpenSci's version of buffy](https://buffy-ropensci.readthedocs.io/en/latest/) in case some of our custom responders are relevant for you (they are at the bottom of the list, with rOpenSci in front of their name).

+After each responder addition or configuration, try it out by creating issues and typing comments in them.
+If it works, you will be convinced you have added one feature to your system, congratulations!

+Afterwards, the feature should be officially released by telling actors of your system about it.
+In our case, we wrote announcements in the slack channel we have for editors, and we updated our dev guide.
+Updating guidance is particularly rewarding as bot commants typically replace lines of tedious task descriptions. :grin: